Under the Safeguard Mechanism, we must publish information about facilities in an excess emissions situation on or after the compliance deadline.

 Excess emissions situation table

-The below table provides lists facilities in an excess emissions situation on the compliance deadline.
+The below table lists facilities in an excess emissions situation on the compliance deadline.

-‘Excess emissions situation number on compliance date’ reflects the amount of tCO2-e that a facility’s ‘net emissions number’ is above or below its ‘baseline emissions number’.
-More information about baselines emissions numbers and net emissions numbers can be found on baselines and emissions data.
+‘Excess emissions situation number on compliance date’ reflects the amount of tCO2-e that a facility’s net emissions number is above its baseline on the relevant 1 April compliance date.
+See more information about baselines and emissions data.

 ‘Excess emissions situation start date’ refers to the day that the excess emissions situation started and is the first day after the relevant monitoring period finishes.

-‘Excess emissions situation end date’ refers to that day that the responsible emitter takes action to manage the facility’s excess emissions.
+‘Excess emissions situation end date’ refers to that day that the responsible emitter manages the facility’s excess emissions.

 Under section 22XF of the NGER Act, responsible emitters have a duty to ensure that an excess emissions situation does not exist for their facilities on 1 April following conclusion of a financial year.